ibra/BotMyst/README.md

 `token` is your bots token.
 `botspam` is the channel the bots commands are restricted to.
 Change this to `None` if you want to use the bot anywhere.

+#### IMPORTANT: Prefix changing is still in beta, changing the prefix from `>` may not guarantee that the prefix will be changed everywhere.

 ```config.json
 token: 'Enter your own token here!'
 prefix: '>'